A Solomon Mackey formula for graded bialgebras: The maps for a graded bialgebra

 We make the $\mathbf{k}$-algebra $H$ graded by declaring each $x_{i,j}$ to be homogeneous of degree $j-i$.
 We define a comultiplication $\Delta:H\rightarrow H\otimes H$ on $H$ to be the $\mathbf{k}$-algebra homomorphism that satisfies

 We define a counit $\epsilon:H\rightarrow\mathbf{k}$ in the obvious way to preserve the grading (so that $\epsilon\left( x_{i,j}\right) =0$ whenever $i<j$).
 It is easy to see that $H$ is a connected graded $\mathbf{k} $-bialgebra, thus a connected graded Hopf algebra.\footnote{This $H$ resembles certain bialgebras that appear in the literature.
 In particular, it can be regarded either as a noncommutative version of a reduced incidence algebra of the chain poset with $n$ elements, or as a noncommutative variant of the subalgebra of the Schur algebra corresponding to the upper-triangular matrices with equal numbers on the diagonal.
-But these connections are tangential for our purpose.}
+But these connections are tangential for our purpose.} Moreover, each $H_{m}$ is a free $\mathbf{k}$-module with a finite basis (the basis consists of all noncommutative monomials of degree $m$).

 It is easy to see that